 Moreover, private technology will continue to offer new methods of doing e-commerce more securely.
 The law should leave room for the use of devices, codes, and platforms that are yet to be developed but that could avoid the need for some state regulation or administrative supervision.

 Continuing dialogue between the private and public sector, including development partners, is important.
-For example, the United Nations Conference for Trade and Development (UNCTAD) has its ongoing "e-trade for all" program, which includes a private sector advisory group, to optimize and support public policies for e-commerce development worldwide.
+For example, the United Nations Conference for Trade and Development (UNCTAD)

-&lt;sup>16 See section V.I, text at footnote 271.
+17 See section V.I, text at footnote 271.